MetaMakersCooperative/m2c-web-ui-prod/_includes/mediakit.md

 ## Upcoming Events

-### Meet Your Makers
+### Open House Tour
-Join us at Sandwich Brewery on Thursday, April 18 at 7:00 pm.
+Join us at Sho Art, Spirit and Performance on Thursday, May 2nd at 7:30 pm for a tour of our future home.

-3230 Sandwich St, Windsor, ON N9C 1A8
+628 Monmouth Rd, Windsor, ON N8Y 3J6

-- Find out what we are all about.
+- Meet our partners.
-- Meet fellow makers and founding members.
+- See our facilities.
 - Discover Windsor's first member run makerspace!

 ## Sign up